M.Ed. / M.S. with an emphasis in Developmental Sciences

 The Educational Psychology master’s program emphasizing Developmental Sciences prepares graduates who are educated consumers of educational research.
 The program of study is designed to promote a deeper understanding of learning, human development, and basic research methods.

-Masters students focus on how development, intelligence, and creativity affects:
+Masters’ students focus on how development, intelligence, and creativity affect:

-- How we can help people become more effective learners
+- How to help people become more effective learners by applying theory to practice

 Degree: Master’s in Educational Psychology